Vet TRIIP org

 Acupuncture addresses both physical and mental health conditions simultaneously.
 Immediate effects include a sense of wellbeing and relaxation, reduced anxiety and depression, and improved sleep.
 General improvements in health (headaches and other pain, digestive complaints, etc.) make it easier for patients to receive other services (like counseling).
 Treatment outcomes improve when patients feel better.
 The effects are immediate, but can also be long lasting, beyond the time the treatment is being given.

 Acupuncture involves the stimulation of specific points on the body by the insertion of thin, solid, single use needles.
 Insertion of the acupuncture needles is usually painless, however when working in an area of high pain, the needles may trigger some mild pain before the numbing takes effects.
 Mild electrostimulation is sometimes used with the acupuncture needles to enhance the effects.
+Other means to stimulate or sedate acupuncture points include touch, tapping, or applying seeds or magnets to the acupuncture points.

 As a holistic practice, acupuncture seeks to re-establish the body’s healthy equilibrium and function.
 In the view of Traditional Chinese Medicine, a vital energy force known as qi (or chi) flows through the body along channels called meridians.
 When qi flow is blocked, it stagnates and this causes illness and/or pain.
-Acupuncture unblocks the qi flow, strengthens or weakens the qi and directs it to the areas in need.
+Acupuncture unblocks the qi flow, strengthens or calms the qi and directs it to the areas in need.

 From the standpoint of Western scientific research, qi is likely to be revealed as some amalgam of endorphins, the bioelectric potential of cell membranes, nervous conduction, circulating hormones or perhaps even photons (light) and infrared radiation (heat).
 Some of the immediate results of acupuncture reflect stimulating or calming components of the sympathetic and parasympathetic nervous systems which make up the autonomic nervous system.